microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 The `PAIJobGpuPercentLowerThan0_3For1h` alert will be fired when the job on virtual cluster `default` has a task level average GPU percent lower than `30%` for more than `1 hour`.
 Here the metric `task_gpu_percent` is used, which describes the GPU utilization at task level.

+The `alert-handler` actions (introduced in the following content) `email-admin` and `email-user` will render the `summary` field in the alert definition as part of the email content.
+So you can introduce the alert definition and the actions that you configured to be executed for this alert.
+For example, if you configured `alert-handler` to stop the job which triggered this alert, you can write the summary as: {{$labels.job_name}} has a job gpu percent lower than 30% for 1 hour.
+The job will be stopped automatically by OpenPAI.

 Remember to push service config to the cluster and restart the `prometheus` service after your modification with the following commands [in the dev-box container](./basic-management-operations.md#pai-service-management-and-paictl):
 ```bash
 ./paictl.py service stop -n prometheus